ericmitt/IotPnp/bugbash.md

 Availabe quickstarts and tutorials:

-1. You can test the  quickstart with Device SDK  (C, Node, Python)
+1. You can test the 5 quickstart with Device SDK  (C, Node, Python, C# and Java)
-1. You can test the 2 quickstart with Service SDK (Node, Python)
+1. You can test the 4 quickstart with Service SDK (Node, Python, C# and Java)
-1. You can also test the Tutorial with multi component devices ( Node, Python)
+1. You can also test the 6 Tutorial with multi component devices ( all lang + MQTT)
+1. Test and use the DTDL Model Parser (C# only, [see this sample](https://docs.microsoft.com/en-us/azure/iot-pnp/concepts-model-parser))

 All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/)

-**Note** We encourage you to use the samples with DPS connection, as it is the latest feature added in the samples and this will prepare a smooth integration with IoT Central soon...
+**Note** We encourage you to use the samples with DPS connection, if you use Node Python or C this will help to prepare a smooth integration with IoT Central soon...

 #### EmbeddedC and Azure RTOS